winitzki/scall/tutorial/programming_dhall.md

 See the Appendix "Parametricity and Naturality" for more details.

 The Church-Yoneda identity is useful for proving certain properties of Church-encoded types.
-For instance, one use that identity to prove the Church encoding formula for mutually recursive types (which we will study later in this book).
+In this book, we will use that identity to prove the Church encoding formula for mutually recursive types.

 ### Church encoding in the curried form